 Vision “Response to climate change” revised in November 2021: “Achievement of carbon neutrality throughout the entire value chain (70% reduction of GHG emissions by FY2030)”

-Under “response to climate change”, we aim to achieve carbon neutrality throughout Toshiba Group's entire value chain by FY2050.
+Under “response to climate change”, we aim to achieve carbon neutrality throughout Toshiba Group's entire value chain by FY2050 to contribute to the goal of the Paris Agreement.
 As a milestone, we aim to reduce GHG emissions by 70% by FY2030 compared to the FY2019 level.
 Specific initiatives include investing in energy-saving equipment and introducing equipment for renewable energy and procuring power derived from renewable energy in carrying out Toshiba Group's business activities; suspending the receipt of new orders for coal-fired thermal power plant construction work; and leveraging our technological capabilities to create products and services that contribute to GHG reductions in society.
 Such products and services include energy technologies: renewable energy, energy aggregation* for power supply and demand adjustment, CO2 separation and capture technology, social infrastructure products and building-related products with high energy-saving properties.
-We will promote business that involves measures to adapt to climate change, which are aimed at ensuring stable energy supply and strengthening resilience, and also reducing GHG emissions derived from products and service purchased in cooperation with our suppliers.
+We will promote business that involves measures to adapt to climate change, which are aimed at ensuring stable energy supply and strengthening resilience, reducing GHG emissions derived from products and service purchased in cooperation with our suppliers, and conducting engagement activities with various stakeholders.

 Under “response to the circular economy”, we will promote the efficient use of resources in both business activities and products and services.
 At the same time, we will actively collaborate with relevant parties, such as industry organizations, government agencies, and other companies, in order to adapt our business models to the circular economy.
 Specifically, we will work to reduce the volume of waste from business activities and to recycle used products and parts, as well as aim to build circular economy business models based on solutions that employ digital technologies, which is our focus business.